Muhamix/MPADT/README.md

-# PADL: Processor Architecture Detector Language
+# MPADT: Muhamix Processor Architecture Detector Tool

 PADL is a lightweight domain-specific language to define architecture-specific build and run rules for your OS kernel or low-level projects.